ridhamgupta05/100-days-of-c/README.md

 ### Learning C one chapter, one program, and one commit at a time.

-This repository documents my journey of learning the C programming language from ***C Programming: A Modern Approach (2nd Edition)*** by K. N. King.
+This repository documents my journey of learning the C programming language.
 I am studying the concepts chapter by chapter, writing every example program myself, solving exercises, taking notes, and building small practice programs to strengthen my understanding.
 All progress is tracked through Git and pushed to GitHub as I learn.

 ---

 ## What You'll Find Here

-* Chapter-wise notes
+* notes
-* Book examples
 * Exercise solutions
 * Practice programs
 * Mini-projects